AnaisAguiar1/Eutech/task_2/README.md

 ![](img/52.png)

-Once we have the docker file configurated we have to create a script to generate the respective container in nginx.
+Once we have the docker file configurated, we have to create a script to generate the respective container in nginx.

 ![](img/53.png)